 Older blogs from our graduates

 I studied for a PhD in Biomedical Sciences (Integrative Physiology) and have just submitted my final thesis!
 Read about my experiences before, during and after thesis submission.

 In my spare time I enjoy experimenting with different recipes in the kitchen, practicing yoga (there's nothing like a good downward-facing dog!) and travelling when I can.

-Hello I am Kayla Stovall from Dallas, Texas.
+Hello, I am Kayla Stovall from Dallas, Texas.
 In fall 2017 I started a one-year taught Masters of Public Health (MPH) here at the University of Edinburgh thanks to the generosity of the Rotary Foundation's Global Grant Scholarship.
 I look forward to sharing my experience here with you.

 I moved from California to Glasgow and I commute to Edinburgh everyday!
-I have a BS in health science-public health and sociology and I am now studying for a research masters in Integrative Neuroscience.
+I have a BSc in health science-public health and sociology and I am now studying for a research masters in Integrative Neuroscience.
 Read my blog to learn about my experiences and how awesome working with rats can be!